Meta-analysis on the Use and Effects of Digital Media in ECEC

 The systematic literature search, quality rating of the studies and content coding will be performed by two independent reviewers.
 A three-step process with (a) title and abstract screening, (b) the rating of study’s quality and (c) content analysis of learning support by digital media will be used.

-Preliminary findings will be presented in summer 2020 at the conference “IFP Fachkongress”.
+Preliminary findings were presented at the conference “IFP Fachkongress 2020”.
+Available at: https://www.youtube.com/watch?v=IXuo9UFHw_w

 Call for Papers